cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/casbin.md

 #### WithPermissionParserSeparator

-`PermissionParserSeparator` is used to set separator that divide permission to object and action usually
+`PermissionParserSeparator` is used to set separator that divide permission to object and action usually.

 The function signature is as follows: